Preventing Environmental Pollution

 03Complying with Regulations Governing Emissions of Dioxins

-The DIC Group monitors emissions of dioxins from facilities in Japan that produce these byproducts, in accordance with the Act on Special Measures Against Dioxins (Act No. 105 of 1999).
-At present, the Group has six such facilities.
-Continuous efforts to reduce emissions levels have enabled the Group to achieve results that greatly surpass standards set forth in the Act.
+In Japan, the DIC Group monitors emissions of dioxins from facilities that produce these byproducts, in accordance with the Act on Special Measures Against Dioxins.
+At present, the Group has five such facilities* in Japan, each of which has achieved reductions that surpass the standards set forth in the Act.

 Dioxin Concentrations in Waste Gas and Wastewater Emissions from DIC Group Incinerators in Japan